 ...And then, wait:

-....and before long, your roses will look like this.
+.... before long, your roses will look like this.

-I was looking for quick fixes and finding my roses were not lasting more than a year or two.
+I was looking for quick fixes and then found many of my roses were not lasting more than a year or two.

 So, for the past 3 years, we have gone 'cold turkey' and no longer fertilize any of my roses or other perennials.

-I have to say, it sure was hard not to keep fertilizing - the first summer, it took longer for the roses to have as many blooms as the previous year.
+I have to say, it was hard not to keep fertilizing - the first summer, it took longer for the roses to have as many blooms as the previous year.
 But we kept adding compost and mulch, and the second season, they were almost back to the way they were when I was adding that blue juice.